-5.1 Behaviour of adults and children
+8.1 Behaviour of adults and children

-- 5.1.1 Adults who work with children are placed in a position of trust in relation to children, and therefore it is important they behave appropriately and provide a strong positive role model for children, both to protect children and those working with children from false allegations of poor practice.
-Codes of conduct will be issued to junior members & adults working with them to promote good practice. - 5.1.2 The Cornwall Ladies County Golf Association requires that all staff and volunteers working with children and young people adhere to the standards set out in the Code of Conduct relevant to their role.
-Similarly, children are expected to follow their own Code of Conduct to ensure the enjoyment of all participants and assist the county in ensuring their welfare is safeguarded. - 5.1.3 The Cornwall Ladies County Golf Association requires that all staff and volunteers working with children adhere to the guidelines on Managing Challenging Behaviour.
-(Managing Challenging Behaviour-Appendix 7) - 5.1.4 Parents and carers should also work together with the county to ensure that the welfare of all children is safeguarded.
-A sheet on "Parental Guidance" is provided to assist them in understanding how they can best assist the county (Parental Guidance-Appendix 11)
+- 8.1.1 Adults who work with children are placed in a position of trust in relation to children, and therefore it is important they behave appropriately and provide a strong positive role model for children, both to protect children and those working with children from false allegations of poor practice.
+Codes of conduct will be issued to junior members & adults working with them to promote good practice. - 8.1.2 The C.L.C.G.A. requires that all staff and volunteers working with children and young people adhere to the standards set out in the Code of Conduct relevant to their role.
+Similarly, children are expected to follow their own Code of Conduct to ensure the enjoyment of all participants and assist the club in ensuring their welfare is safeguarded.

+- 8.1.3 The C.L.C.G.A. requires that all staff and volunteers working with children adhere to the guidelines on Managing Challenging Behaviour.
+(Managing Challenging Behaviour-Appendix 7). - 8.1.4 Parents and carers should also work together with the club to ensure that the welfare of all children is safeguarded.
+A sheet on "Parental Guidance" is provided to assist them in understanding how they can best assist the club (Parental Guidance-Appendix 12)

-5.2 Adults and Children playing golf together
+8.2 Adults and Children playing golf together

 One of the reasons for the popularity of golf is that the game is not restricted by ability, age or gender.
-Responsible interaction between adults and children helps bring mutual respect and understanding and will be encouraged as part of county activities.
+Responsible interaction between adults and children helps bring mutual respect and understanding and will be encouraged as part of club activities.
 Adults should always be aware however that age related differences do exist and conduct themselves in a manner that both recognises this and prioritises the welfare of any children involved.

-5.3 Physical Contact
+8.3 Physical Contact